Karaage-Cluster/karaage/docs/admin/datastores.rst

 Data Stores
 ===========

-A datastore is how Karaage updates external databases, such a LDAP, PBS, and Slurm.
+A :term:`data store` is how Karaage updates external databases, such a LDAP, PBS, and Slurm.

 Contents: